 And there you have it!
 A ridgeline for your tarp extending over your camping hammock, or where it will be soon.

 RELATED: Looking for the best mosquito net hammock?

-The A-Frame Configuration for Hammock Tarps: Step-By-Step Instructions
+The A-Frame Configuration for Hammock Tarp Setup: Step-By-Step Instructions

 There are two great ways to set up a tarp.
 A tarp for hammocks can be secured in an A-shape (aka an “A-frame”) over the top of your hammock.

 You can also set it up using a diamond method, which is detailed below this one.